What Is an FDD? The Complete Guide for Franchise Buyers (2026)

 A professional FDD review is one of the best investments a franchise buyer can make.
 Here's what to expect in terms of cost:

-Franchise attorney FDD review$2,000–$5,000
+| Franchise attorney FDD review | $2,000–$5,000 |

 When the total franchise investment typically ranges from $100,000 to $500,000+, spending $3,000–$5,000 on professional review is a rounding error that can prevent catastrophic mistakes.
 Never skip this step to save money - the downside risk of signing a bad franchise agreement far exceeds the cost of review.

-AI-powered tools like FDDIQ are emerging to complement traditional attorney review.
+tools like FranchiseIQ are emerging to complement traditional attorney review.
 These platforms can pre-screen FDDs in minutes, extracting key data points and flagging potential issues so that by the time you engage an attorney, you have a focused list of concerns rather than starting from scratch.
 This can reduce attorney hours and total review costs while improving thoroughness.

 Frequently Asked Questions